Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Conclusions and Limitations

 \section{Conclusions and Limitations}

 We introduced a new hierarchical planning method for robotic deformable object manipulation, enabling complex tasks without prior demonstrations.
-This method surpasses previous demonstration-based techniques, ensuring better adaptability to new scenarios.
 Using large language models, it generates high-level plans and intermediate goals, which are executed through a unique closed-loop predictive control using Differentiable Physics.
-Our approach showed exceptional performance and adaptability in dough manipulation benchmarks, marking a significant step forward in deformable object manipulation.
+Our approach showed better performance and adaptability in dough manipulation benchmarks, marking a significant step forward in deformable object manipulation.

 \paragraph{Limitations} While our method is adept at handling complex tasks involving long-horizon planning, it is limited to generating simple shapes that can be described with the Python codes produced by the LLM.
-Generating Python code to describe the shape of an arbitrary object is extremely challenging, if not impossible, for nowaday's LLM.
-However, we have made efforts to circumvent this limitation by having the LLM generate intermediate text descriptions that can be input into state-of-the-art Text-to-3D generative models, such as Point-E~\cite{nichol2022point}.
+However, intermediate text descriptions can be converted by Text-to-3D generative models, such as Point-E~\cite{nichol2022point}.
 Figure~\ref{fig:text3d} illustrates an example of creating a bowl from the dough.
-The shape of a bowl is difficult to describe using pure Python code, so the LLM outputs text descriptions for each subgoal, like ``Flattened Sphere'' and ``Bowl''.
-These textx are then interpreted by Point-E to generate point clouds.
-We then proceed with our planning, using these point clouds as intermediate targets.
+The shape of a bowl is difficult to describe using pure Python code, so the LLM outputs text descriptions for each subgoal, like \textit{Flattened Sphere} and \textit{Bowl}.
+These texts are then interpreted by Point-E to generate point clouds.
+We then proceed with our planning, using these point clouds.

-Besides, the dimensions and morphology of candidate tools are pre-determined as a priori constraints, consequently limiting the range of tasks that can be undertaken.
-A compelling avenue for future research could be to investigate the simultaneous optimization of the size of these tools, or let the LLM be aware/decide the size of the tools.